-This is Part 2 of an in-depth tutorial about editing and deleting posts.
+This is Part Two of an in-depth tutorial series about editing and deleting WordPress posts.

-In Part One, we looked at the features and functions of the Table of Posts.
+In Part 1, we covered the WordPress Table of Posts.

-In this tutorial, you will learn about editing and deleting a single WordPress post, how to perform individual and multiple edits and post deletions, and useful tips that will help you save time creating content with WordPress posts.
+This tutorial shows you how to edit and delete a single WordPress post, how to perform individual and bulk post edits and deletions, and provides additional tips that will save you time using and editing posts.

 (Posts – All Posts)

-- Create a new post (this is explained in great detail here).
+- Add a new post (we explain how to add posts in WordPress in great detail here).

 Let’s begin by learning how to edit posts.

-Complete the tutorial in this section to learn how to edit your posts …
+Complete the tutorial in this section to learn how to edit WordPress posts …

-Find the post you would like to edit, then either click on or hover over the post title to display your post management options and click on Edit …
+Find the post you would like to edit, then either click or hover over the post title to display post options and click the ‘Edit’ link …

 (WordPress Post management – Edit link)

-The post opens up in the Edit Post screen …
+The post you have selected will open up in the Edit Post screen …

 (Edit Post area)